Explore – Seminars

 Grief does not stop simply because we are followers of Christ.
 In this seminar, Malcolm Duncan will explore some of the Biblical motifs around grief, loss and mourning and unpack some of his own journey through sorrow and loss.
 Amongst other things, we will think about what it means to walk through the valley of the shadow of death, how we learn to change our grip as we travel through loss, how God can use shadows and darkness as places of encounter, what it means to live with the minor key of loss, and what lessons we can learn from the story of the resurrection of Lazarus.

-Lead Pastor of Dundonald Elim Church, Board Member of Hew Horizon.
+Malcolm is Lead Pastor of Dundonald Elim Church, Board Member of Hew Horizon.
 Theologian-in-Residence for Spring Harvest / Essential Christian.
 Chairman of Agora: A Pentecostal Public Theology, Justice and Pastoral Ethics Taskforce.
 Author, Speaker, Broadcaster

 THURSDAY 11:30am – Faith for the Future